 Transmission lines the world over often have to traverse mountain ranges or plateaus situated at least 1000 m above sea level.
 In China, for example, it is estimated that some 60% of the country lies at this altitude or higher.
 In such cases, design of transmission and distribution systems has to take into account the fundamental changes in insulation performance that are associated with high altitude.
-This past INMR article, contributed by Professor Guan Zhicheng, recently retired from Tsinghua University’s Shenzhen Campus, discussed these changes as well as research on this topic conducted in China.
+This edited past contribution to INMR by Professor Guan Zhicheng from Tsinghua University’s Shenzhen Campus, discussed these changes as well as related research that has been conducted in China.

 Areas with low air pressure and thin air impact the operation of electrical lines since voltage decreases with altitude – whether air gap discharge voltage, corona inception voltage or pollution flashover voltage.
 Moreover, the higher the altitude, the more problematic this will become in terms of the performance of line insulators, or indeed any high voltage insulation.